CBICA/CBICA_Toolkit/README.md

 - <b>CmdParser</b>: Universal command line parser.
 Add parameters, descriptions and call on them from the command line.
 Details in header file.

+  Available functions:
-	addParameter		: Add parameters one by one<br>
+	- addParameter		: Add parameters one by one
-	compareParamter	: Compare added parameters with command line input<br>
+	- compareParamter	: Compare added parameters with command line input
-	getDescription	: Get description for a particular added parameter<br>
+	- getDescription	: Get description for a particular added parameter
-	echoUsage			  : Give usage of the executable<br>
+	- echoUsage			  : Give usage of the executable
-	echoVersion			: Give version details of the executable<br>
+	- echoVersion			: Give version details of the executable

 TO DO: